Anxiety about money can sneak its way into your life without you even realizing it. Here are signs to look for and tips for coping with money anxiety.

 Something as innocent as a financial misunderstanding can create stress and anxiety as well.
 Sometimes it can be something mildly embarrassing like having your card declined at a store or restaurant.
 Other times it could be something more awkward like a friend or family member asking you for a loan.
 Either way, these little misunderstandings can create financial stress as well — which can affect your mental health.

-So, what triggers the financial stress?
+What triggers financial stress?

 It definitely depends on the person.
 It could be anything from losing one's job to a dip in the stock market...and everything in between.
 For some, it may be that they don't feel like they have enough in their retirement or emergency fund.
-For others, it might be credit card debt, a high interest rate, or not having enough left over each month after paying those bills — or not being able to get ahead.
+For others, it might be credit card debt, a high-interest rate, or not having enough left over each month after paying those bills — or not being able to get ahead.
 Just money problems in general.
 The fact is, it's all about a mindset, so it can be different for everyone.

 What are some signs of financial anxiety?